networkteam/zebra/README.md

 ## Pages router

-Please have a look at https://github.com/networkteam/zebra/blob/v0.9.0/README.md to see instructions for using the pages router.
+Please have a look at https://github.com/networkteam/zebra/blob/v0.9.0/README.md to see previous instructions for using the pages router.

 ## Contributing